Björn Larsson

-Björn Larsson (born May 12, 1975) is a Swedish game director, executive producer and game designer.
-Björn founded Iridon Interactive in 1998 publishing and producing titles including Total Soccer 2000 and Pure Pinball.
-In 2004, Björn rebranded Iridon to Legendo Entertainment to focus on computer and video games based on myths and historical events.
+Björn Larsson (born 12 May 1975) is a Swedish game director, executive producer and game designer.
+Larsson got involved in creating video games shortly after getting his first computer in the mid 1980s (a Commodore 64).
+Larsson became professionally involved in games starting in the mid 1990s working in retail, and subsequently founded Iridon Interactive in 1998 publishing and producing titles including Total Soccer 2000 and Pure Pinball.
+In 2004, Larsson rebranded Iridon to Legendo Entertainment to focus on computer and video games based on myths and historical events.
 Notable titles include The Three Musketeers and Attack on Pearl Harbor.